garyjohnson/garyjohnson.github.io/_posts/2019-03-09-build-button-v1.md

 * Can't easily run the proper test suite in the command line.
 * Having to open the case to switch power.

-So next we'll start tackling those issues, and then we can move onto enhancing the button.
+So next we'll start [tackling those issues (Part 5: the software)](/articles/the-software), and then we can move onto enhancing the button.